InsuranceUpdated March 2026

 LowNational avg: $600High

 What makes Independence's market for health insurance distinct?
-Start with the labor market: a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+Start with the labor market: a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 Add in a buyer-friendly market where your down payment goes further than in most US cities, and you begin to see why prices land where they do.
 Severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.

 What Matters Most